ChrSchu90/HomeAssistant.Addon.PortainerMonitor/portainer-monitor-addon/DOCS.md

 4. Refresh Page ***(F5)***
 5. The Store should now show the addon
 6. Click on the addon ***INSTALL*** button
-7. Add the **Portainer Configurations** inside the options, nothing more is to do *(MQTT details are optional and will be taken via Home Assistant Supervisor API)*.
-You can also use secrets e.g. ` token: "!secret token_portainer_server1"`
+7. Add the **Portainer Configurations** that should be monitored inside the options.
+You can also use secrets e.g. `token: "!secret token_portainer_server1"`
    >``` yaml
-   >- id: server1
+   >- id: synology
-   >   display_name: 'Server 1'
+   >   display_name: 'Synology'
    >   host: 192.168.10.124
    >   port: 9443
    >   token: 'ptr_...'